The Hatchet Tour: Writing

-Series developer Graham Yost previewed that the season's mystery arc would conclude on the episode, from which its actions would impact the reminder of the season.
+Series developer Graham Yost previewed that the season's mystery arc would conclude on the episode, from which its actions would impact the remainder of the season.
 The episode reveals the identity of Drew Thompson, turning out to be Shelby Parlow, played by Jim Beaver since the second season.
 The writers came up with the idea while working on the episode "Kin".
 Among the many possibilities, the writers considered making Drew Thompson a Clover Hill citizen or making Josiah Cairn the real Drew Thompson.
 Producer Benjamin Cavell then came up with the idea of Shelby being Drew, which interested the writers.
 Yost said, "We liked the idea of a guy who was on the run from the law working as a sheriff's deputy for years and then becoming the sheriff.
 That was partly suggested by something that [EP Fred Golan] had read about, a guy was running for Congress and then it was found out he was living under a stolen identity.
 Then it became a balancing."